cachola25/CS334_Asst5/create_lmdb/dataset/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 732 images.
+The dataset includes 8802 images.
-ASL-letters. are annotated in YOLOv8 Oriented Object Detection format.
+Hands are annotated in YOLOv8 Oriented Object Detection format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
 * Resize to 640x640 (Stretch)

 The following augmentation was applied to create 3 versions of each source image:
-* Random rotation of between -15 and +15 degrees
-* Random exposure adjustment of between -25 and +25 percent
-* Salt and pepper noise was applied to 5 percent of pixels

-The following transformations were applied to the bounding boxes of each image:
-* Randomly crop between 0 and 20 percent of the bounding box
+* Randomly crop between 0 and 20 percent of the image
-* Random rotation of between -15 and +15 degrees
-* Random Gaussian blur of between 0 and 2.5 pixels
+* Random brigthness adjustment of between -10 and +10 percent